-- To minimize environmental impacts, LDES Demonstrations are encouraged to leverage existing facilities, infrastructure, and rights-of-way to the maximum extent practical.
-Where possible, teams are also encouraged to coordinate and collocate LDES Demonstration development with other existing or planned energy/infrastructure development projects to help minimize potential environmental and community impacts (i.e., "Dig once" concept). - DOE strongly encourages early and frequent communication with all applicable Federal, Tribal, State, and Local AHJs.
-DOE further encourages applicants to seek out and propose improvements to advance the project review process, in coordination with other efforts such as Federal-State partnerships that may already be underway. - Applicants should undertake a thorough review of all relevant Federal, State, Tribal, and Local statutory and regulatory authorities.
+- H2Hubs should identify all primary site(s), along with a prioritized set of alternate sites, recognizing that even some well-vetted sites may become unviable due to obstacles unforeseen at the application stage. - To minimize environmental impacts, H2Hubs are encouraged to leverage existing facilities, infrastructure, and rights-of-way to the maximum extent practical.
+Where possible, teams are also encouraged to coordinate and collocate H2Hub development with other existing or planned energy/infrastructure development projects to help minimize potential environmental and community impacts (i.e., "Dig once" concept). - DOE strongly encourages early and frequent communication with all applicable Federal, Tribal, State, and Local AHJs.
+DOE further encourages applicants to seek out and propose improvements to advance the project review process, in coordination with other efforts such as Federal-State partnerships that may already be underway. - Applicants should undertake a thorough review of all relevant Federal, State, and Local statutory and regulatory authorities.
 Knowledge of these authorities and associated processes will aid applicants in developing their proposed projects both in the application and award phases.
 Relevant federal statutes and authorities could include, but are not limited to: Clean Air Act, Clean Water Act, Endangered Species Act (ESA), and National Historical Preservation Act (NHPA). - DOE also strongly encourages applicants to include in their proposals frequent and extensive consultation with local community stakeholders with a potential interest in the proposed site(s), aligned with activities in the Community Benefits Plan.
 Such consultation could provide multiple benefits.
 First, it may aid NEPA-mandated public processes by broaching potential issues early and often.
 Additionally, pre-consultation will help establish if multiple use conflicts exist and how to best resolve or mitigate conflicts at the earliest stage possible.
-Where possible, applicants and awardees are encouraged to seek solutions that benefit multiple interests, with special attention to the interests of disadvantaged or underserved and overburdened communities.
+Where possible, applicants and awardees are encouraged to seek solutions that benefit multiple interests.
 Finally, such consultation may help the industry advance in the future by gaining a better understanding of what these conflicts are and how they are best resolved. - Several publicly available sources of data related to multiple use, environmental, and permitting considerations exist that will be of benefit to applicants as they evaluate potential sites.
 Where possible, applicants are encouraged to work with relevant agencies to explore access to information that has already been collected.
-Such sources include Federal, State, and regional data resources. - There is a substantial opportunity to use data from projects awarded under this FOA to capture environmental data of benefit to regulatory agencies, as part of Justice40 goals, and the industry as a whole.
-Proposals should include plans for monitoring their sites and the environmental effects of their projects from site assessment through commissioning and throughout the entire life of the LDES Demonstration.
+Such sources include Federal, State, and regional data resources.

+There is a substantial opportunity to use data from projects awarded under this FOA to capture environmental data of benefit to regulatory agencies, as part of Justice40 goals, and the industry as a whole.
+Proposals should include plans for monitoring their sites and the environmental effects of their projects from site assessment through commissioning and throughout the entire life of the H2Hub.